From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 By shaping your content with these qualities, you move from being merely found to being cited, the new measure of trust and visibility in generative search.

-4. Monitor and track your visibility: Use the Sellm ChatGPT Tracker to see when your content is mentioned or cited in ChatGPT responses, and combine this with regular checks of your search rankings for relevant queries.
+5. Monitor and Track Your AI Visibility: Use the Sellm ChatGPT Tracker to see when your content is mentioned or cited in ChatGPT responses, and identify pages that are found but not cited.

-As language models continue to evolve, hallucinations still occur, which means grounded answers that cite external sources are here to stay.
+As language models continue to evolve, these ChatGPT ranking factors will remain central to visibility.
+Hallucinations still occur, which means grounded answers that cite external sources are here to stay.
 Citations remain essential for transparency, reliability, and user trust.

 When the grounded generation first appeared, many believed that citations were a temporary feature.
 The expectation was that as models improved, they would rely less on external data and more on their internal knowledge.
 What we are seeing now is the opposite.
 As models become more capable, their reliance on citations is increasing.